What is Faculty Development?

 Faculty Development refers to those programs which focus on the individual faculty member.
 The most common focus for programs of this type is the faculty member as a teacher.
 Faculty development specialists provide consultation on teaching, including class organization, evaluation of students, in-class presentation skills, questioning and all aspects of design and presentation.
 They also advise faculty on other aspects of teacher/student interaction, such as advising, tutoring, discipline policies and administration.

 A second frequent focus of such programs is the faculty member as a scholar and professional.
 These programs offer assistance in career planning, professional development in scholarly skills such as grant writing, publishing, committee work, administrative work, supervisory skills, and a wide range of other activities expected of faculty.

 A third area on which faculty development programs focus is the faculty member as a person.
 This includes wellness management, interpersonal skills, stress and time management, assertiveness development and a host of other programs which address the individual's well-being.

-While not all faculty development programs include all these areas, most of them have as their philosophy the faculty member as the driving force behind the institution; therefore, assisting that person to be as productive as possible will make the entire institution more productive.
+While not all faculty development programs include all these areas, most of them embrace the philosophy that the faculty member is the driving force behind the institution; therefore, assisting that person to be as productive as possible will make the entire institution more successful.